zeux/zeux.github.io/_posts/2019-07-17-serializing-pipeline-cache.md

 excerpt_separator: <!--more-->
 ---

 When writing a Vulkan renderer, one has to learn a lot of new concepts.
 Some of them are easier to deal with than others, and one of the pretty straightforward additions is the pipeline cache.
-To make sure pipeline cache creation is as efficient as possible, you need to create a pipeline cache and use it whenever you need to create a new pipeline.
+To make sure pipeline creation is as efficient as possible, you need to create a pipeline cache and use it whenever you need to create a new pipeline.
 To make sure subsequent runs of your application don't have to spend the time repeatedly compiling the shader microcode, you need to save the pipeline cache data to a file, and load it next time your application starts.
 How hard can this possibly be?

 <!--more-->